UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 #### Requesting an exchange offer

-Requesting an exchange ffer is almost identical to requesting a standard offer.
+Requesting an exchange offer is almost identical to requesting a standard offer.
 The only difference in the request is that the fulfillment that the API consumer wants to exchange, and an overrule code if relevant, are also provided.